Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 We are going to use multiple years of season ticket holder renewal data.
 We also have a problem statement:

 > We don't understand how to identify season ticket accounts that are less likely to renew.

-What is the output that we are trying to achieve?
-How do we know if we are successful?

 Our output will be a score that can be used to compare customers against one another.
 We'll need to look for features that might predict whether or not someone is likely to renew their tickets.
 This might be ticket usage or tenure.
 We don't know.